GSA/fpki-guides/pages/fpki_certificate_profiles.md

 These profiles specify the unique parameter settings needed for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
 They will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.

 The current updates include:
-* Revised certificate and CRL extensions values.<!--Check with Wendy--accurate statement?-->
+* Revised certificate and CRL extensions values.
 * Guidance for certificates issued under certificate policies cross-certified with the Federal Bridge Certification Authority (FBCA).
 * Formats and semantics taken from RFC 5280[^n] to promote interoperability across federal and external PKI communities.

 ## Certificate and Extensions Profile Worksheets

-For a traceability matrix of worksheet versions, go to:  [Historical Worksheet Numbering](#historical-worksheet-numbering).
+Go to:&nbsp;&nbsp;[Historical Worksheet Numbering](#historical-worksheet-numbering) to trace previous to current worksheet numbers.

+* Click a link to view a profile worksheet.

 ### CAs